 - The scribe should arrive at least one-half hour early and check in with show management.
 Dress in neat, comfortable sportswear and be prepared for predicted weather conditions. - For some large competitions, there may be a dress code for scribes and volunteers.
 Check with the volunteer coordinator to see what the dress requirements are for each competition. - The secretary or volunteer coordinator will indicate the arena and judge to which the scribe has been assigned. - Ask about the judging materials for that ring: score sheets, pen, red pen, updated program.
-You may need to carry these materials to the judge's box. - Ask about the location of the restrooms. - Once at the judge's box, the scribe should organize the work area and check for all proper materials: - · Several ink pens, including a red pen to mark errors - Program to follow the order to go with updated list of scratches and additions. - Bell or whistle and a watch set to official show time. - Stopwatch to time musical rides or the 45-second entry limit. - Packet of scoresheets.
+You may need to carry these materials to the judge's box. - Ask about the location of the restrooms. - Once at the judge's box, the scribe should organize the work area and check for all proper materials: - Several ink pens, including a red pen to mark errors - Program to follow the order to go with updated list of scratches and additions. - Bell or whistle and a watch set to official show time. - Stopwatch to time musical rides or the 45-second entry limit. - Make sure that all loose items (papers, cups, tissue, etc.) are anchored down with a heavy object so that nothing blows or rustles in a sudden gust of wind. - •Make sure to put your cell phone on mute or vibrate before the first test starts. - For Paper Scribe: - Packet of scoresheets.
 Check to make sure that it is the packet for the judge and arena assigned. - Check the order of scoresheets against the order of go, and make sure any additional horses have been assigned scoresheets.
 There should be blank tests in the packet available for this purpose.
-If the tests are not in the order of go, a ride may be scribed on the wrong test causing confusion for the office and riders. - Make sure that the tests in the packet match the tests scheduled in the program. - Check that there is an extra copy of each different test for the judge to follow as the ride progresses. - Make sure that all loose items (papers, cups, tissue, etc.) are anchored down with a heavy object so that nothing blows or rustles in a sudden gust of wind. - •Make sure to put your cell phone on mute or vibrate before the first test starts.
+If the tests are not in the order of go, a ride may be scribed on the wrong test causing confusion for the office and riders. - Make sure that the tests in the packet match the tests scheduled in the program. - Check that there is an extra copy of each different test for the judge to follow as the ride progresses.

+• Make sure that all loose items (papers, cups, tissue, etc.) are anchored down with a heavy object so that nothing blows or rustles in a sudden gust of wind.

+•Make sure to put your cell phone on mute or vibrate before the first test starts.